RamonTec/array-course/README.md

 # How to manipulated arrays in javascript

-A practical course how to work with arrays using javascript.
+A practical course that explain how to work with arrays using javascript.